list-pointer/IPL-DashBoard/README.md

-# IPL Dashboard
+# Interactive IPL Board (IIB)
-IPL dashboard is a modern web-based platform that renders data for IPL matches.
+Interactive IPL Board is a modern web-based platform that renders data for IPL matches.

 ![image](https://user-images.githubusercontent.com/41852838/125911240-137dac5c-a975-424d-96bb-6458cbd892ee.png) ![image](https://user-images.githubusercontent.com/41852838/125911389-f33bf4d7-0bf3-4300-a516-09b53c1dc4af.png)

 ## About the Project
-- IPL dashboard is a modern web-based platform that renders data for IPL matches from 2007 to 2020.
+- Interactive IPL Board is a modern web-based platform that renders data for IPL matches from 2007 to 2020.
 - Kaggle dataset provides raw data for more than 500 matches and 10 teams.
 - Data is injested in the database using Spring Batch.
 - React renders the data on the screen using a minimilsitic UI